Things You Need to Know: How to Harvest Arugula (Guideline)

 A man harvesting Arugula with a scissors

-Second step is to cut.
-Yes, that all.
-But remember to try to as much as possible cut around it and not in it.
+The second step is to cut.
+Yes, that's all.
+But remember to try to cut around it as much as possible and not in it.
 That way you won’t make your plant feel naked or have bald spots.
 Another thing is, remember to not cut too deep because your plant might die or it might not produce leaves in that area anymore.

 Yes, that’s everything on how to cut Arugula from the garden, all you need to do is identify the long ones and cut them, the only thing you have to make sure of is that you don’t cut off the whole plant, that’s unless you don’t want it to grow back.

-There are varieties that bolts slower but regularly some factors make Arugula bolt sooner than lettuces.
-There are ways to prevent it though.
-If your Arugula is bolting, you can try picking any of its flower buds, some people say that usually works but for some it works for a while then gets the hang of it and start bolting again.
+There are varieties that bolt slower, but regularly some factors make Arugula bolt sooner than lettuces.
+There are ways to prevent it, though.
+If your Arugula is bolting, you can try picking any of its flower buds, some people say that usually works but for some it works for a while then they get the hang of it and start bolting again.

 So what else could you do?
 You could try cutting them more often.
 But if that still doesn’t work, try to sow seed around every 3 weeks.
 At least you wouldn’t be stuck with one that’s bolting.